clagnut/Clagnut.com/colophon.md

 ## Tabular data

 Tables should be used when displaying tabular data.
+They are rendered in Plex Sans.

 <figure class="fig-table">
 <table>